 September - Ramsy attends the Third Plankton Chytridiomycosis Workshop, in Wageningen, NL.

-August - Florent represents our group on the ESEB congress on Evolutionary Biology (Montpellier, France).
+August - Florent represents our group on the ESEB congress on Evolutionary Biology (Montpellier, FR).

 July - Our modeling-study got published!
-It examines the conditions that explain the frequently observed establishment of Daphnia hybrids.
-Available here.
+We analyse the conditions that promote the establishment of Daphnia hybrids.

-July - Justyna gives a talk at the Seminar Series in Behaviour & Evolution, Bielefeld University.
+July - Justyna gives a talk at the Seminar Series in Behaviour & Evolution, Bielefeld University (DE).

 June - We went bowling; Yile and Bruno were winning everything!